SCE-UMKC/BigData-Spring-2016-HeartFit/README.md

-# Big data Analytics Project 2016
+# Big data Analytics Project 2016 Team# 7
 App name - HeartFit
 This is the repository for Big Data Analytics and apps project.